schneutzi-81/schneutzi-81.github.io/docs/index.md

 ---

 ## :fontawesome-solid-briefcase: Work experience
 ### Busines Development for Microsoft Technologies & AI
 > *from 01.10.2019 - present, NTT Germany Ag Co.
 KG , Hamrbug.* <br>

-* Mentor European Program (AI) and helping a young group to talents to pitch they idea how they wanted
+* being a mentor for the european development program  and helping a young group to talents people to pitch they idea how they wanted made me learn things which i would not be able to teach them
-* Finalist of 2 Global Hackathon with in NTT with the same Idea for the 3rd time
+* Feeling a bit disappointed being finlist of 2 global Hackathon within NTT with the same Idea for the 3rd time
-* reaching with my Manager a target with Microsoft even the target was not set.
+* reaching with my Manager a target with the Microsoft even the target was never set.
-* presenting an Conversation AI with a Partner to Microsoft Global wihtout heavy preparing and doing very well
+* presenting an Conversation AI with a Partner to Microsoft Global without heavy preparing and doing very well
-* Kitesurfing
+* being happy that i finally was able to kitesurfing for the first time

 ### Business Development Manager for Microsoft & Workplace
 > *from 01.05.2019 - 01.09.2019, Dimension Data Germany Ag Co.
 KG, Hamburg* <br>

-* Being part of a teams for setting the the Microsoft Bushiness in Dimension Data Germany Ag Co.
+* feeling motivated by being part of a teams for setting the the Microsoft Bushiness in Dimension Data Germany Ag Co.
 KG
 * Being told by a colleague that he believes that he will work with Microsoft Technology because of me
 * Winning an Innovation Award for an Conversational AI which is today part of my job description
 * learning about the value of a having a very good Business Plan